MingxiaGuo/English/docs/EF/General-English/1-1_Greetings-and-Introductions.md

+> LIN: Good evening, Kim.
+> KIM: Good evening, Lin.
+> LIN: How are you?
+> KIM: I'm fine, thanks.
+How are you?
+> LIN: I'm busy.
+> KIM: Well, good night.
+> LIN: Good night.

 Listen to the audio and write down what you hear.
-Pay particular attention to punctuation, especially your use of capital letters, apostrophes, question marks, commas and periods.

-Type in the input box.
+Pay particular attention to punctuation, especially your use of capital letters, apostrophes, question marks, commas and periods.Type in the input box.
 Write 12 words.
 This activity is non-graded.

 ```
 Good evening.